google/langextract/CONTRIBUTING.md

 #### Pull Request Guidelines

 - **Keep PRs focused and small**: Each PR should address a single, specific change.
-This makes review easier and faster.
+PRs must be under 1000 lines of changes total.
-- **Reference related issues**: Use "Fixes #123" or "Addresses #123" in your PR description to link to relevant issues.
+- **Reference related issues**: All PRs must include "Fixes #123" or "Closes #123" in the description.
+The linked issue should have at least 5 👍 reactions from the community.
 - **Single-change commits**: A PR should typically comprise a single git commit.
 Squash multiple commits before submitting.
 - **Clear description**: Explain what your change does and why it's needed.
 - **Ensure all tests pass**: Check that both formatting and tests are green before requesting review.